 1. Autism Cares Today

 Autism Cares Today organization helps cover grants to military families with children with autism.
 They give grant amounts of $100 to $5000 quarterly.
-So far, this organization has provided grants to over 1562 families with more than 1.85 million grants.
+This organization has provided grants to over 1562 families with more than 1.85 million grants.
 For a family to be eligible, they must have a child diagnosed with ASD.
 However, multiple cases are their top priority, military families and those earning an annual income of $100,000.
 (Apply for a grant)

 What the Grant Covers

-Social skills groups: The organization helps autistic children improve their cooperation, manage their emotions in cases where negative behaviors may arise, conflict resolution, and are taught to listen.
+The organization helps autistic children improve their cooperation, manage their emotions in cases where negative behaviors may arise, conflict resolution, and are taught to listen.
 This way, the child’s social interactions with people are greatly advanced to a new level.

 - Special needs summer camps